Wisconsin Central Railroad (1871–1899): Building the line north

 Construction began June 15, 1871 in West Menasha.
 Reuben Scott of Menasha oversaw this first 63-mile leg to Stevens Point.
 Two subcontractors cleared and graded the roadbed, employing as many as 2,000 men, 600 horses, and 100 yoke of oxen.
 Other contractors built bridges, culverts, and trestles.
 The largest such project was the 200-foot bridge across the Wolf River at Gills Landing, with a half mile of trestle approaches.
 The road bed was formed 16 feet wide at the top, with nine-foot hand-hewn cross ties.
-Then the steel rails were laid.
+Then the iron rails were laid.
 Given equipment at that time, they made remarkable progress, averaging a mile per day.
 By October, two trains were running daily to Waupaca, and the first train steamed into Stevens Point on November 15, an occasion for celebration there.
 Governor Taylor and other dignitaries rode the new railroad late in the year and were impressed with its smoothness.

 The second construction season in 1872 also went well, though it was a different operation.
-Beyond Stevens Point, the route passed through a wilderness of forests and swamps, with occasional camps of Indians, timber cruisers, and pioneer settlers.
+Beyond Stevens Point, the route passed through a wilderness of forests and swamps, with occasional camps of Native Americans, timber cruisers, and pioneer settlers.
 This time, the Hooper, Boyle and Seymour Construction Company organized the road-building work, beginning March 18.
 At the Wisconsin River just west of Stevens Point, a bridge-building contractor constructed a three-span Howe truss railroad bridge.
 The railroad also established its operating headquarters in Stevens Point, building a six-stall roundhouse and shops there.
 By September, the rails had reached 51 miles northwest of Stevens Point, to a place initially called "Section 53".
 Shortly, they named the station Colby, in honor of Gardner Colby's son Charles, a director of the Wisconsin Central and a partner in the Phillips and Colby Construction Company.
 Beyond Colby, they had cleared the roadbed to "Mile Post 101", which would later be renamed Worcester, just south of modern Phillips.